CorbinIvon/csci32-meier/README.md

 # csci32-meier

 This repository is for the CSCI 32 course at Butte College, Oroville California.
-It will contain all the code and assignments for the course.
+This repository contains all the code for assignments thorough the course.

 This is a test repo for multiple project deployment in a single repository, potentially paving the way for future class projects.
 It effectively shows weekly work progress in a single Vercel deployment.